NiekD/pilight-addons/functions/LOOKUP.md

 key1=value1&key2=value2&......
 ```
 Such a list can be a fixed string, or a device variable.
 Although the biggest advantage of the LOOKUP function is when used with webswitch devices returning several parameters, it can be quite useful to simplify your rules.
-Let's say we want to display the state of one of our devices in a label.
+Let's say we want to display the state of one of our devices in a label in our own language.
 As an example, we could have in our config:
 ```
                  "mylabel": {
                         "protocol": [ "generic_label" ],